VirtuslabWorkshops/terraform-workshop/labs/Lab01.md

 ## Pain points
 - if you would like to deploy new environment you would have to copy all files
+- your secrets are stored in plain text in `.tfstate` file
 - it's code, it requires validations
 - no automation